ValleyBell/MidiConverters/README.md

 It takes the actual data transfer time into account and inserts delays between commands respectively.
-The transfer time is calculated as follows: time in seconds = number of bytes * 8 bits/byte / 31250 bits/second
+The transfer time is calculated as follows: time in seconds = number of bytes / 3125 data bytes/second

 The SYX files may also contain other commands like Control Changes.